-From the Control Zone Distance Criteria (see 900.06):
+From the Control Zone Distance section (see 900.06):

-- Enter the Condition number that was used to calculate the Control Zone distance. - Enter the calculated Control Zone distance. - Enter whether the object is a Location I or a Location II.
-Location III Objects need not be entered on the form.
+- Enter the Condition number that was used to calculate the Control Zone distance. - Enter the calculated Control Zone distance. - Enter whether the object is Location I or Location II.

+Notice that the Location III Objects do not need to be entered on the form.